Class of 2024:

 William Gupton (La Morada, CA), REL, clas

-Peter Lawson (Woodinville, WA), ARCH, MUSIC, clas, anthr, Phi Beta Kappa, Departmental Honors in Music [spent two seasons at the Ness of Brodgar archaeological field school and studied abroad in Malta, supported by CASA grants]
+Peter Lawson (Woodinville, WA), ARCH, MUSIC, clas, anthr, Phi Beta Kappa, Departmental Honors in Music [spent two seasons at the Ness of Brodgar archaeological field school and studied abroad in Malta, supported by CASA grants; in 2021, he received an MA in Archaeology with distinction from the University College London]

 Neha S. Malik (San Francisco, CA), ENGL, clas, Departmental Honors in English [studied abroad at John Cabot University in Rome]

-Peter Oaks (Belmont, CA), PSYC, clas [MA, Forensic Psychology, John Jay College of Criminal Justice, 2020.]
+Peter Oaks (Belmont, CA), PSYC, clas [MA, Forensic Psychology, John Jay College of Criminal Justice, 2021; while at Willamette, he volunteered as a Victim's Advocate with the ]

 Thea Phillips (Santa Monica, CA), ARTS, clas, psyc, Departmental Honors in Studio Arts